Generative AI Training and Copyright Law: Conclusions and Outlook

 \textbf{Technical Innovation:} The MIR community has over the last 25 years already developed various tools and techniques, such as content-based identification and fingerprinting, that can be used to improve data provenance and dataset documentation.
 We should encourage research to refine these methods and standard for transparency in AI research.

-\textbf{Ethical Responsibility:} By adopting best practices for dataset documentation and attribution, the MIR community can demonstrate its commitment to ethical AI development and foster a more collaborative relationship with creators and rightsholders.
+\textbf{Ethical Responsibility:} By adopting best practices for dataset documentation and attribution, the MIR community can demonstrate its commitment to ethical AI development and foster a more collaborative relationship with creators and rightholders.\footnote{For a philosophical perspective on the exploitative nature of AI art, see \citet{Goetze2024}.}